MDRR-DPR-RI/scheduler/README.md

 ## So?

-so if data in table ruu in big_database changes or if you add another value in table ruu in big_database, it will automaticly transfer the data/value into another database (dataset).
+so if data in table ruu in big_database changes or if you add another value in table ruu in big_database, it will automaticly transfer the data/value into another database (dataset) every 15 seconds.